 A District Court Commissioner will determine whether you qualify to be represented by the Office of the Public Defender for District Court or Circuit Court criminal cases that carry a penalty of incarceration and/or if you are qualified for the Private Home Detention Monitoring Program.

-If you apply in person, you will be interviewed by a District Court Commissioner and complete a written application, Form DC-099 and release, Form DC-099A. and You will need to provide information about your income, expenses, and assets.
+If you apply in person, you will be interviewed by a District Court Commissioner and complete a written application, Form DC-099, and you will need to provide information about your income, expenses, and assets.

 You may alternatively apply online using the Guide and File Interview.
 Guide & File is a new tool developed by the Maryland Courts to help complete court forms online.
 The application guides you through a series of questions called an "interview."

 2. You will be given the option to either submit the online application via email or print the documents to submit either in person or by mail to the District Court Commissioner’s Office.
 Follow the Instructions provided in the Next Steps document provided at the completion of the GUIDE & FILE ONLINE Interview.